 Halp displays a visual dashboard so you can view and customize your report.
-You can see your reports by navigating to the left side pane of the Halp web home.
+To access Halp reporting, navigating to the left side navigation pane in the Halp web app and clicking the Reports icon.

 - Number of tickets created